Back reference in a regular expression should be used after the referred group

 This rule applies when a back reference in a regular expression is used before the referred group matches.

-is used to refer the input characters previously matched by a capture group.
-For example, /(foo|bar)\1/
+A back reference like \1 is used to refer the input characters previously matched by a capture group.
+For example, /(foo|bar)\1/ will match foofoo or barbar but not foobar.

 However, when a back reference is placed before the referred group, it will always match just the empty string.
 This is not likely to be a programmer's intent.